 A brief history of Astronomy

-Although the origins of the two studies are closely related, the actual subjects themselves are far from the same.
+Although the origins of the two research studies are carefully associated, the actual topics themselves are far from the very same.
 Astronomy is more closely related with Astrophysics.
-While astronomy studies are based on the discovery and movement of celestial bodies, Astrophysics focuses more on the study of the development, formations, and chemistry of the known universe.
-Without astronomers, the astrophysicists would not have new discoveries to study and without the astrophysicists, the astronomers would have no motivation to keep looking to the skies.
-The two sciences practically depend on each other.
+While astronomy studies are based on the discovery and motion of celestial bodies, Astrophysics focuses more on the research study of the development, formations, and chemistry of the known universe.
+Without astronomers, the astrophysicists would not have brand-new discoveries to study and without the astrophysicists, the astronomers would have no motivation to keep looking to the skies.
+The two sciences virtually depend upon each other.

-A lot more improvements were made in the field of Astronomy when telescopes were invented.
-The scientific revolution began when brilliant minds such as Nicolaus Copernicus, Johannes Kepler, and Galileo Galilei began looking to the skies during the time of the renaissance.
-Had it not been for them and Issac Newton’s law of gravitation, the working knowledge of the universe we have today would not exist.
-Newton also invented the 17th century alternative to the refracting telescope, the reflecting telescope.
-Since the refined work of these early astronomers and astrophysicists, we have been able to prove the Earth is in its own group of stars which is just one star system in our very own Milky Way galaxy.
-Also, in the 20th century the universal expansion was proven along with the widely backed theories of cosmically exotic objects such as black holes and neutron stars.
+A lot more improvements were made in the field of Astronomy when telescopes were created.
+The scientific transformation started when dazzling minds such as Nicolaus Copernicus, Johannes Kepler, and Galileo Galilei began seeking to the skies during the time of the renaissance.
+Had it not been for them and Issac Newton’s law of gravitation, the working understanding of the universe we have today would not exist.
+Newton, likewise created the 17th century alternative to the refracting telescope.
+Because the refined work of these early astronomers and astrophysicists, we have been able to prove the Earth is in its own group of stars which is simply one galaxy in our personal Milky Way galaxy.
+Also, in the 20th century the universal expansion was shown in addition to the widely backed theories of cosmically unique objects such as great voids and neutron stars.